 Sandy Van Veldhuizen

 Develop your culinary skills by learning to create tasty treats and learning the art of hospitality.
 You’ll experience life and faith as you embark on this mouthwatering journey.
 Enjoy delectable dishes that will delight your senses.
-We’ll spend one morning at The Cheesemakers Inn, a local bed and breakfast to learn hospitality and culinary skills.
+We will spend one morning at The Cheesemakers Inn, a local bed and breakfast, to learn hospitality and culinary skills.
 Another day we'll explore Dutch cuisine.
 Culinary Creations will take you on a voyage through the vibrant world of flavors from appetizers, everyday comfort foods, delectable desserts, classic family dinners, and feasts for special occasions.
 We’ll explore the art of cooking while creating delicious memories!
 Tie on your apron and head to the kitchen to savor some tasty treats that God has in store for you!

 $30